Assign a Key Vault access policy

 In the Azure portal, navigate to the Key Vault resource.

-Select the permissions you want under Certificate permissions, Key permissions, and Secret permissions.
-You can also select a template that contains common permission combinations:
+Select the permissions you want under Key permissions, Secret permissions, and Certificate permissions.

-Under Select principal, choose the None selected link to open the Principal selection pane.
-Enter the name of the user, app or service principal in the search field, select the appropriate result, then choose Select.
+Under the Principal selection pane, enter the name of the user, app or service principal in the search field and select the appropriate result.

 If you're using a managed identity for the app, search for and select the name of the app itself.
 (For more information on security principals, see Key Vault authentication.

-Back in the Add access policy pane, select Add to save the access policy.
+Review the access policy changes and select Create to save the access policy.

-Back on the Access policies page, verify that your access policy is listed under Current Access Policies, then select Save.
-Access policies aren't applied until you save them.
+Back on the Access policies page, verify that your access policy is listed.

 Submit and view feedback for